erkecanbazoglu/server-data-charts/README.md

 2. **Access the Dashboard:**

 - Open http://localhost:5173 in your browser to view the dashboard.
+Data will be fetched and added to the dashboard.

 ## Acknowledgments